chandan-singh/zoom-tab-remover/README.md

 An extension for Google Chrome that closes any lingering Zoom tabs that are left open after the Zoom meetings are opened.
 After 5 seconds, these Zoom tabs will shut by themselves thanks to this add-on. (configurable to 10, 15, 30,  seconds and more).

-Bluejeans, Microsoft Team, Amazon Chime, and any other launcher application's connections (URLs) can be added here as well.
+Bluejeans, Microsoft Team, Amazon Chime, and any other launcher application's URLs can be added here as well.

-It safe and secure.
+It is safe and secure.
 No analytics.
 No ads.
 Completely free.
 No data leaves your computer via this extension.
-It doesn't send or receive any data from any servers.
+This extension doesn't send any info away from your computer.
+It doesn't send any information to other servers.

 ## Version 1.0.0

 # Settings

-For the basic use, the default settings should be enough.
-You may consider leaving these settings unchanged.
+The default options should be adequate for most users.
+You might want to keep the current values.

-However, you have the control to change these settings if you prefer.
+You can, however, adjust these parameters as you see fit.

-You can click on the extension, which should open a pop-up to change the settings:
+When you click on the extension, a window will appear where you can make adjustments:

 ![Screenshot of Options](assets/screenshot_1.png)